If there’s one thing all gambling addicts agree upon, it’s this: Gambling ruins your life.

 All addicts lie.
 Gamblers and drug addicts more so.
 Each time you lie, you lose a portion of your self-respect.
 Cheating and stealing are common among gamblers too which further eats away on your self-respect.

 Almost all addicts long to quit their addiction.
-Since gambling is very difficult to quit, you’ll end up hating yourself each time you attempt to quit but relapse.
+Since gambling is very difficult to quit, you’ll end up hating yourself each time you attempt to quit but relapsed.
 You’ll be appalled by how little control you have over your own actions.

 5. Gambling Ruins Your Relationships With Your Loved Ones